remodlai/Flowise/docs/application_schema.md

 We have also created an intercept service for credentials at packages/server/src/services/applicationcredentials to track which credentials belong to which applications.

+We have created an intercept service for tools at packages/server/src/services/applicationtools to track which tools belong to which applications.

 We need to do similar for other intercept needs.

 ### Database Schema